-The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 250 feet long and has a turn around at the entrance of the garage.
+The property is located on the North of highway 72, East of Wondervue Café 1/10 mile on the Right.
+The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
+The driveway should be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is approximately 60 feet long therefore no turn around will be required.
 The driveway is less than 400 feet therefore no pull-outs will be required.